DUTIR-BioNLP/Taiyi-LLM/README.md

 - Limited Information: Despite our commitment to becoming a comprehensive language model in the biomedical field, the knowledge of the model is still limited and may not cover all aspects of each field or profession.
 Users should be aware that the information in the model may not be comprehensive and use it with caution when in-depth or professional knowledge is needed.

 - Bias: The training data of the model may contain biases, which may be reflected in the model's response.
 We strive to reduce bias, but we cannot completely eliminate it.
 Users should handle potential bias issues in model responses with caution.

+- Long multi-turn conversational ability: Due to the current computational constraints of our team, the max token length we could set during training was 1024.
+Therefore, our current model is most competitive in relatively short conversations (around 5 turns).

+- Topic switching ability: Due to current constraints on information and computational resources, our model may exhibit instability in multi-turn conversations covering multiple topics with large spans.
+Therefore, when conversing with Taiyi, users should try to maintain consistency in the dialogue topic.

 Note: The Taiyi model is intended to provide information and knowledge, but should not be used as a substitute for medical professionals' advice or diagnosis.
 Any decision involving personal health should be consulted with professional medical personnel.